Vyral/scott-voak/_posts/2020-02-18-check-out-my-appearance-on-the-american-dream.md

 **4:08** - The only thing in the real estate industry I’m not good at, and future goal-casting&nbsp;

-I hope you enjoyed this interview with Cassie and The American Dream team as much as I did.
+I hope you enjoyed this interview with Cassie and "The American Dream" team as much as I did.
 As always, reach out if you have any questions about real estate or have an interest in buying or selling a home.